MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

             Location for SSURGO download.
 Ignored if `soil_tables` is given.

         ``soil_series`` : str
             Optional component/series filter for SSURGO selection.
-Be careful if not found an error is raised, safest is to leve it to None, and adormiant one is returned
+Be careful if not found an error is raised, safest is to leve it to None, and a dominant one is returned

         ``thickness_sequence`` : sequence[float]
             Explicit thickness layout per layer.
 If auto, it will be auto-generated from n_layers, m=thickness_growth_rate, thinnest layer and max_depth